Skip to main content

 After considering it, Premier François Legault is now ruling out paying asylum seekers to leave Quebec.

-Last week, in Paris, the premier declared that 80,000 migrants had to be forced to move, even though the federal government had warned him that this contravened the Charter of Rights and Freedoms.
+Last week, in Paris, the premier declared that 80,000 migrants should be forced to move, even though the federal government warned him that this contravened the Charter of Rights and Freedoms.

-While at the Salon rouge on Wednesday morning, Legault did not deny that these options had been considered.
-However, he ruled them out.
+While visiting the Salon Rouge on Wednesday morning, Legault did not deny that these options were considered, but ruled them out.

 "It's not something we're considering," he said without elaborating.